getcarina/getcarina.com/_tutorials/2016-05-09-migrate-cluster.md

     $ export DOCKER_VERSION_OLD=$DOCKER_VERSION
     ```

-1. Create a data volume container on the new cluster to hold the certificates from the old cluster.
+1. Create a data volume container (DVC) on the new cluster to hold the certificates from the old cluster.

     ```bash
     eval $(carina env new)